Cohomology with integral coefficients of stacks of shtukas: Abstract

 \section{Abstract}

-We construct the cuspidal cohomology groups of stacks of shtukas with $\Zl$-coefficients and prove that they are $\Zl$-modules of finite type.
-We prove that the cohomology groups with compact support of stacks of shtukas with $\Zl$-coefficients are modules of finite type over a Hecke algebra with $\Zl$-coefficients.
+We construct the cohomology groups with compact support of stacks of shtukas with $\Zl$-coefficients.
+We construct the cuspidal cohomology groups and prove that they are $\Zl$-modules of finite type.
+We prove that the cohomology groups are modules of finite type over a Hecke algebra with $\Zl$-coefficients.

 As an application, we prove that the cuspidal cohomology groups with $\mb Q_{\ell}$-coefficients are equal to the Hecke-finite cohomology groups with $\mb Q_{\ell}$-coefficients defined by V. Lafforgue.